jappeace/rentals/README.md

 CREATE USER rental WITH PASSWORD 'rental';
 CREATE DATABASE rental;
 GRANT ALL ON DATABASE rental TO rental;
+\c rental
+GRANT USAGE, CREATE ON SCHEMA public TO rental;
 ```

 ## run the app